OceanDataTools/openvdm_portoffice/INSTALL.md

 Click the "Run Ship-to-Shore Transfer"

 #### Automatic Ship-to-Shore Transfers
-While OpenVDMv2 System Status is "On" AND Ship-to-Shore Tranfers are enabled, OpenVDMv2 will automatically attempt to push new data to shore every 5 minutes.
+While OpenVDM System Status is "On" AND Ship-to-Shore Tranfers are enabled, OpenVDM will automatically attempt to push new data to shore every 5 minutes.

 #### Custom Data Dashboard configuration
 If the data dashboard running on OpenVDM has been customized and you wish to have the same look/feel with PortOffice, replace the default datadashboard.yaml file with the one used by OpenVDM.
 If custom javascript has been developed to further customize the datadashboard in OpenVDM, copy those view (.php) and javascript (.js) files to the cooresponding locations in PortOffice.